lino-framework/book/docs/specs/ledger.rst

 =========================

 The **balance** of an account is the amount of money in that account.
-An account balance is either Debit or Credit.
+An account balance is either debiting or crediting.

 .. class:: Balance

-    Light-weight object to represent a balance, i.e. an amount together with its booking direction (debit or credit).
+    Light-weight object to represent a balance, i.e. an amount together with its booking direction (debiting or crediting).

     Attributes: